 Our culture of well-being extends far beyond the campus.
 A majority of our students graduate with teaching credentials; the life habits, behaviors and perceptions of wellness they develop at Cortland, will accompany them into the classroom and affect young, impressionable minds.

-The question should be, how can we not?
+The question should be, how could we not?